frozenspider/chat-history-manager-rust/README.md

 Mail.Ru Agent
 -------------
-Loads histories from two formats:
+Loads histories from two database formats:
 - `mra.dbs` used prior to 2014-08-28
 - `<account-name>.db` (used after 2014-08-28 and up to 2018, more recent versions were not tested)